 The leasehold reduction requires a boundary change that involves completion of a legal Canada Land Survey, amending Schedule 5 of the Canada National Parks Act, amending the National Parks of Canada Wilderness Area Declaration Regulations, and negotiation of lease amendment agreement.

 Looking longer term: a second long range plan

 Consistent with their Site Guidelines, Marmot Basin may prepare successive long range plans.
 A second long range plan submission by Marmot Basin is expected in 2015 or 2016, in recognition that further research is needed to support decisions concerning some of the potential initiatives identified for consideration in the Site Guidelines.
-Two important independent wildlife studies are currently underway to address knowledge deficiencies that were identified in the Site Guidelines and the Strategic Environmental Assessment:
+Two important independent wildlife studies are being completed to address knowledge deficiencies that were identified in the Site Guidelines and the Strategic Environmental Assessment:

 The results of these research initiatives will be shared with the public.
 Parks Canada and Marmot Basin will await the results of the wildlife studies before determining the scope of projects that would be proposed in Marmot Basin’s second long-range plan.

-In the interim, and on an ongoing basis, Parks Canada will work with Marmot Basin to implement their Site Guidelines and Long Range Plans to deliver on shared responsibilities for protecting ecological integrity, and connecting visitors with memorable experiences and learning opportunities.
+In the interim, and on an ongoing basis, Parks Canada will work with Marmot Basin to implement their Site Guidelines and long range plans to deliver on shared responsibilities for protecting ecological integrity and connecting visitors with memorable experiences and learning opportunities.

 1 The existing developed area is the area modified for skiing or other uses within the leasehold through construction of physical works, or through clearing/removal of trees and other vegetation, landscaping, terrain modification or other activity associated with ski area operation.